 “Mitarashi Dango and Matcha Tea Ceremony” class .

-(Mitarashi Dango)
+(Mitarashi dumpling)

 https://travel-noted.jp/posts/15808

-Mitarashi Dango is a soul food.
+Mitarashi dango is soul food.

-The freshly made dumplings are soft and really delicious.
+Freshly made dumplings are soft and really delicious.

 ※The difference between Omotesenke tea ceremony and Urasenke tea ceremony.